Falmouth-Games-Academy/comp150-cpd/README.md

 Tinkering Graphics, the Agile Philosophy, and Journal Articles in Computing

 I found that week 2 was as standard to week 1.
+Agile and scrum philosophy gave me a much better insight into working as a team.
+Tinkering graphics went much like week 1 and I had very little issues with learning and understanding the work set.
+I feel confident working with python and working with the agile philosophy

 ## Week 3